Are you planning a winter family dream vacation? And what if this family dream vacation could be in Switzerland?

 You can rent toboggans at Rotenboden station which by the way lies at 2,815 m.

-Should you not have a Zermatt day ticket for all mountain cable cars and trains then you can buy just a classic sledge ticket.
+Should you not have a Zermatt day ticket for all-mountain cable cars and trains then you can buy just a classic sledge ticket.
 This includes a ride from Zermatt to Rotenboden and back, plus unlimited rides Riffelberg-Rotenboden (sledge run).
 For prices check out the Gornergrat Bahn website.
+Or get the Gornergrat Ticket to reach the top as well.

 - The Rotenboden station is also a great place for photography.
 The famous Riffelsee will be covered in snow when you visit Zermatt in winter, but it is still an amazing place to marvel at the Matterhorn, build a snowman and have some family fun.